mixstam1821/Xenia/README.md

 ### Why satpy is bypassed for RGB composites

 Satpy's composite stack is designed for operational production pipelines.
 For interactive use it is slow to initialize, requires solar zenith angle computation for several composites, and sometimes refuses to render when auxiliary data is missing.
 For the IR-difference family (Dust, Ash, Airmass, Night Microphysics, Fog) and the visible composites (Natural Color, True Color, Day Microphysics), Xenia loads the raw FCI brightness temperature and reflectance bands directly from the L1C files and applies the EUMETSAT-specified per-channel `(min, max, gamma)` stretch parameters in a single NumPy pass.
 This is roughly 5–10x faster than the satpy path and produces identical output for the standard composites.

+## Feedback

+Feedback, bug reports, and feature requests are welcome.
+If you encounter an issue or have an idea for improvement, please open an issue on GitHub.

 ---